Wilfrid Sellars: "Philosophy and the Scientific Image of Man"

 In his "Philosophy and the Scientific Image of Man" (1962), Sellars distinguishes between the "manifest image" and the "scientific image" of the world.
+It also includes his famous quote about "the aim of philosophy, abstractly formulated," being "to understand how things, in the broadest possible sense of the term, hang together, in the broadest possible sense of the term."

 The manifest image includes intentions, thoughts, and appearances.
 Sellars allows that the manifest image may be refined through 'correlational induction', but he rules out appeal to imperceptible entities.

 The scientific image describes the world in terms of the theoretical physical sciences.
 It includes notions such as causality and theories about particles and forces.

 The two images sometimes complement one another, and sometimes conflict.
 For example, the manifest image includes practical or moral claims, whereas the scientific image does not.
 There is conflict, e.g. where science tells us that apparently solid objects are mostly empty space.
-Sellars favours a synoptic vision, wherein the scientific image takes ultimate precedence in cases of conflict, at least with respect to empirical descriptions and explanations.
+Sellars favors a synoptic vision, wherein the scientific image takes ultimate precedence in cases of conflict, at least with respect to empirical descriptions and explanations.

+"Meaning as Functional Classification"

+In "Meaning as Functional Classification" (1974) Sellars elaborated upon a version of functional role semantics that he had previously defended in prior publications.
+For Sellars, thoughts are analogous to linguistic utterances, and both thoughts and linguistic utterances gain their content through token thoughts or utterances standing in certain relations with other thoughts, stimuli, and responses.

 Politics

-Sellars was involved in left-wing politics.
+The son of a socialist, Sellars was involved in left-wing politics.
 As a student at the University of Michigan, Wilfrid Sellars was one of the founding members of the first North-American cooperative house for university students, which was then called "Michigan Socialist House" (and which was later renamed "Michigan Cooperative House").
 He also campaigned for the socialist candidate Norman Thomas of the Socialist Party of America.